Kantowski-Sachs spherically symmetric solutions in teleparallel $F(T)$ gravity: Discussion and Conclusion

-Apart from the previous cases concerning universe models, there were two recurring situations of non-possibility for $F(T)$ solution when $\alpha=-\frac{1}{2}$ for linear EoS and $\alpha=-\frac{3}{2}$ for quadratic EoS (only GR solution are possible for these both values).
-We have proved by approximations on $\alpha$ close to $-\frac{1}{2}$ and $-\frac{3}{2}$ respectively that $F(T)$ described by eqns \eqref{406} and \eqref{558b} are defined all around these both critical values.
+Apart from the previous cases concerning universe models, there were two recurring situations in section \ref{sect42} and \ref{sect52} of non-possibility for $F(T)$ solution when $\alpha=-\frac{1}{2}$ for linear EoS and $\alpha=-\frac{3}{2}$ for quadratic EoS respectively.
+The problem does not arise by using power-law ansatz solutions in sections \ref{sect41} and \ref{sect51} for $\alpha=-\frac{1}{2}$ and $-\frac{3}{2}$ subcases respectively: there are several $F(T)$ solutions as seen previously.
+Therefore, in section \ref{sect42} and \ref{sect52} situations, we have proved by approximations on $\alpha$ close to $-\frac{1}{2}$ and $-\frac{3}{2}$ respectively that $F(T)$ described by eqns \eqref{406} and \eqref{558b} are defined all around these both critical values.
 There are only ansatz caused singularities because the value of $n$ in this ansatz goes to infinity at $\alpha=-\frac{1}{2}$ and $-\frac{3}{2}$.
-There are only a purely mathematical concern, not really physical in both situations.
+There are only a purely mathematical concern, not physical in both situations.

 After the considerations on dark energy, quintessence and Big Rip models, there are some possible works for finding KS teleparallel $F(T)$ solutions for electromagnetic sources.
 This possible future works can be useful for studying spacetimes with electrically charged particle sources.
 Another helpful possible work for more complete quintessence models would be to find KS teleparallel $F(T)$ solutions from a scalar field source.
 We may also do this type of works for phantom energy models with scalar field.
 We can also extend this specific study for quantized scalar fields as in ref \cite{palia2022KS}, by hoping to find similar $F(T)$ solutions to those in this paper.
 There are possibly arduous work, but full of hope.